apache/yetus/asf-site-src/source/yetus-docker-image.html.md

 Both images should be suitable to be used as a building block or even directly if your build environment needs no other dependencies.
 These images are especially useful for various CI systems that require a Docker image to be used.

-Images are tagged such that 'master' represents the last successful Docker image build of the master branch.
+Images are tagged such that 'main' represents the last successful Docker image build of the main branch.
 Images based off of the official source releases are tagged with a matching version number (e.g., 0.9.0).
 There is no 'latest' tagged image.
 It is recommended that users choose a stable tag so as not to be surprised by incompatible changes.

 # File Access